-Because class members all base their claims on the same alleged violations by defendants, each of these questions of fact applies equally to the claims of each class member.
+Because class members all base their claims on the same alleged violations and the same course of conduct by defendants, each of these questions of fact applies equally to the claims of each class member.
 Resolving any one of these questions for one class member would resolve the question for all class members.
 The same logic would apply to any questions of law relevant to defendants' alleged antitrust violations.
 Thus, class members have no trouble showing that they share many common contentions relevant to establishing defendants' violations of the antitrust laws.